top of page

 Additional elevators located on the left and right field corners of each concourse have been added, as well as additional escalators and stairs in the expanded exterior concourse.

-A new pedestrian walkway has been added atop the pavilions as well as additional ADA viewing areas and a social area overlooking the outfield plaza.
+A pedestrian walkway has been added atop the pavilions as well as additional ADA viewing areas and a social area overlooking the outfield plaza.
 Additional restrooms have also been added to each of the two pavilions.

-If you should choose to drive to the game, five entrances lead to the vast parking lot, which can accommodate up to 16,000 vehicles.
+If you choose to drive to the game, five entrances lead to the vast parking lot, which can accommodate up to 16,000 vehicles.
 Unless you plan on entering through the outfield plaza it’s still a good idea to research your seating location so you have a good idea where you should park.
 You will also want to purchase parking ahead of time on your mobile app to help reduce entry time.
 Otherwise, prepare to pay with your debit/credit card only.

 Various roads lead to Dodger Stadium which can be accessed by the 5, 110, or 101.
 Because of its proximity to downtown Los Angeles and the fact that most of the natives rely on their vehicles to get around this sprawling city, you will want to allow yourself more than ample time to drive to the stadium if you want to be at your seat by the first pitch.
 There’s a reason why Dodgers fans have a reputation, albeit an unfair one, as late arrivers.